 IKEA sells thousands of kitchens everyday at their 380+ plus stores around the world.
 Many of these kitchens have granite, quartz, silestone, and other types of countertops without any issues.

 IKEA has been ranked first or second in the J.D.
 Powers Kitchen Cabinet Satisfaction Study for the last 6 years among all cabinet manufacturers.
-I don’t think they would rank that high if customers didn’t like them and they couldn’t support any type of countertop.

 Below are some examples of IKEA kitchens in Gainesville with solid countertops.